Awards

 Elizabeth Hoksbergen is the Executive Director of Apples of Gold Center for Learning and is a fierce advocate for students with dyslexia, their families, and their teachers.
 Her knowledge of dyslexia and passion for educating others is unparalleled.
 Elizabeth inspires others with her positive vision for Iowa and often speaks of how we will "turn the tide" one step at a time.
 Over the years she has used her voice to advocate for change in many ways, and she encourages the students, families and teachers she meets to do the same.
 According to her nominator, serving others is her passion.
 "Elizabeth is always available to guide, problem-solve, collaborate and provide insight to not only myself but to many educators and families.
 She is a true inspiration to me and many others.
 She goes above and beyond the call of duty in all that she does."

-Leanne was one of the first volunteers to start a dyslexia support group for Iowa parents.
+Leanne Klinkenberg was one of the first volunteers to start a dyslexia support group for Iowa parents.
 She ran a group in the Cedar Falls/Waterloo area for many years and provided support, encouragement and advice to other parents striving to help their dyslexic children succeed.
 After teaching her own son to read, Leanne became a structured literacy tutor to help other kids learn too.
 The parents who nominated Leanne said she provided much more than tutoring.
 As one nominator stated, "There are not enough positive adjectives for Leanne and the passion she has for teaching dyslexic youth and advocating for their (and their family's) needs.
 She is incredibly knowledgeable in all aspects of the dyslexia journey.
 Our family is indebted to Leanne for everything she has done for us!"
 Active on Facebook, Leanne uses her voice to raise dyslexia awareness and advocate for quality reading instruction in her local district and across the state.

-Amy is a dedicated teacher who has given countless hours to raising dyslexia awareness and helping educators to better understand and support students with dyslexia.
+Amy Manning is a dedicated teacher who has given countless hours to raising dyslexia awareness and helping educators to better understand and support students with dyslexia.
 She was part of the first group of Iowa educators to complete the Dyslexia Specialist endorsement program at the University of Iowa in 2022.
 Amy uses her knowledge not only to help her students but also her colleagues.
 She is the founder of the Iowa Teacher Dyslexia Support Group, a statewide virtual group for Iowa educators who want to learn more about dyslexia and the science of reading.
 As the group's leader, Amy organizes monthly professional development meetings for Iowa educators, which feature nationally recognized guest speakers and opportunities for learning and discussion.

 Scroll to Top